Phase 2 (artist)

 Michael Lawrence Marrow (August 2, 1955 – December 12, 2019), known as PHASE 2 and Lonny Wood, was an American aerosol paint artist based in New York City.
 Mostly active in the 1970s, Phase 2 is generally credited with originating the "bubble letter" style of aerosol writing, also known as "softies".

 Early life

-Born to the late John Thomas Marrow and Adele Crichlow Marrow, of Barbados.
-He was a native of The Bronx, and attended DeWitt Clinton High School.
+Born to the late John Thomas Marrow and Adele Crichlow Marrow.
+He was a native of The Bronx, New York City, and attended DeWitt Clinton High School.
 Many famous graffiti writers of the early 1970s would meet at a doughnut shop across from the school before heading down to the 149th Street–Grand Concourse station to watch tagged trains on the IRT subway lines pass.

 He began writing in late 1971 under the name Phase 2.
 Part of the appeal of aerosol writing for Phase 2 was that it allowed him to get his "name" known, yet remain anonymous.
 He noted later that tagging provided disadvantaged urban teens "the only significant vehicle to represent their existence."